rust-osdev/homepage/content/showcase/hermit/index.md

 The configuration file specifies the required components and the version of the nightly compiler to use.

-The RustyHermit's target `x86_64-unknown-hermit` is part of Rust supported platforms, but doesn't belong to the *tier 1* platforms, which means that official binary releases aren't available and the standard runtime must be build from scratch.
+The Hermit's target `x86_64-unknown-hermit` is part of Rust supported platforms, but doesn't belong to the *tier 1* platforms, which means that official binary releases aren't available and the standard runtime must be build from scratch.